Types of Faeries

 Nature beings will appear to you as natural things.

-Most of the time, when I see faeries, they are animals in nature.
-From dragonflies to frogs, I have seen fae creatures embodied in 3-dimensional forms.
-But not every frog or duck is a faerie.
-The best way to tell is the feeling that they give off.
-If it feels like the little creature is looking right at me, like it is saying hello, then I know that’s a faerie.
-Or if I’m the only one who notices the animal, again, that’s a faerie.
-And I always say “Hello!”
-Sometimes this startles them; they weren’t expecting a human to notice them!
-But a lot of the time, they say hello right back.
+When I see faeries, they often appear to me in the form of animals in nature.
+From dragonflies to frogs, I have encountered fae creatures embodied in these 3-dimensional forms.
+Not every frog or dragonfly is a faerie, of course.
+The key is the feeling they give off.
+If it feels like the creature is watching you, like it’s trying to say “hello,” then you’re likely encountering a faerie.
+If I’m the only one who notices the animal, that’s another strong indicator.
+And I always say “Hello!” back.
+Sometimes they seem startled by this—surprised that a human noticed them—but often, they greet me right back.

 Related Articles